ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    ("rua=mailto:dmarc-feedback@example.com,
      mailto:tld-test@thirdparty.example.net")

+*  The Domain Owner desires that only 25% of messages using this Organizational Domain that fail authentication are subject to this policy ("pct=25")

 The DMARC policy record might look like this when retrieved using a common command-line tool (the output shown would appear on a single line but is wrapped here for publication):